DevAhamed/MultiViewAdapter/website/references/concepts.md

 5. Sections can have their own decorators.
 You can learn more about it in the [Decoration](feature/decoration.md) page.
 6. Sections can have their own selection or expansion modes.
 Apart from ```SINGLE```, ```MULTIPLE``` and ```NONE```, sections also support ```INHERIT``` mode, which inherits the property of parent.

 !> By default, sections will have ```INHERIT``` as default value for selection and expansion modes.
 It inherits the property from its parent which can be either MultiViewAdapter or NestedSection.
 This allows you to have multiple combination of selection mode.
-Take a look at sample app for usage.

 ## 3. ItemBinder

 ItemBinder is the class where all view related code will be written.
 ItemBinder is responsible for creating and binding view holders.
 The method signatures are kept close to the default ```RecyclerView.Adapter``` method signatures.
 This will help you easily migrate to the library or away from the library.

 For each viewtype inside the recyclerview, you need to create an ItemBinder.
 ItemBinder also allows you to add decoration which means that you can have different decoration for different view types.
 You can decorator by calling ```itemBinder.addDecoration(yourDecoration)```